-No matter if you’re a runner looking for an effective cross-training outlet or a beginner trying to get into shape, here we delve into common cycling mistakes rookies make when they first start road cycling.
+No matter if you’re a runner looking for an effective cross-training outlet or a beginner trying to get into shape, here we provide some cycling tips for common mistakes rookies make when they first get started.

-From poor bike handling to incorrect gear, avoid these mistakes and you’ll be enjoying two-wheeled adventures for years to come.
+From poor bike handling to incorrect gear, try these cycling tips to avoid these mistakes and you’ll be enjoying two-wheeled adventures for years to come.

 1. Not easing into it